-Obviously you can ride to work on any bike, and not having the ‘right’ bike should never be a barrier to cycling.
-However, when you're doing it day in day out it makes good sense to buy the best commuter bike that’s suited to your particular route.
+Obviously, you can ride to work on any bike – not having the ‘right bike’ should never be a barrier to cycling.
+However, when you're doing it day in day out it makes good sense to buy the commuter bike best suited to your particular route.

 Choosing the best commuter bike is definitely a case of horses for courses – your thoroughbred race bike won’t stay in pristine, race-ready condition for long if subjected to the daily grind.
-Not to say life isn’t hard for a steel or aluminium commuter bike, but for a super lightweight carbon road bike, it may become brutish and short.
+If life can be hard for a steel or aluminium commuter bike, for a super lightweight carbon road bike it’s likely to prove brutish and short.

 A road bike designed for racing or sportives is unlikely to have mudguards or rack mounts.
-If you carry a rucksack and don’t mind your backside and feet getting wet, that may not bother you, but any experienced commuter will tell you that even if you don’t like the look of them, in winter mudguards are your friends.
-Just call them fenders and then they’ll seem cooler!
+If you carry a rucksack and don’t mind your backside and feet getting wet, that may not bother you.
+An experienced commuter, however, will tell you that even if you don’t like the look of them, come winter, mudguards are your friends.

-And finally, the more aggressive position of a road bike might be perfect for getting aero and putting the power down, but for commuting in traffic it’s better to keep your head up and to look over car roofs.
+And finally, the more aggressive position of a road bike might be perfect for getting aero and putting the power down but for commuting in traffic it’s better to keep your head up.
 Many commuter bikes have taller head tubes for this very reason, or you could go for a flat bar for a really commanding position.

-Generally commuter bikes are cheaper than the specialist road, mountain or gravel bikes because they don’t tend to use as much premium material or technology in the specification.
+Generally, commuter bikes are cheaper than the specialist road, mountain or gravel bikes because they don’t tend to use as many premium materials or technology in the specification.
 Or, in the case of single speed/fixed commuter bikes, more than one gear.

-If you’re going down the single speed/fixed-gear route, our Now You See Me is made from classic steel tubing, offering a responsive but comfortable ride while being built to last.
+If you’re going down the single speed or fixed-gear route, our Now You See Me is made from classic steel tubing, offering a responsive but comfortable ride that’s designed to last.
 We build each one to the customer’s own specification.
-The same goes for our aluminium single speed/fixed commuter bike, the Once More Unto The Breach, which is constructed around a lightweight butted aluminium frame and carbon fork.
-Or choose the Flat Iron, our flat-bar steel commuter that comes with disc brakes, gears and larger tyres and offers unparalleled reliability, strength and a classic upright riding position.
+The same goes for our aluminium single speed/fixed commuter bike, Once More Unto The Breach, which is constructed around a lightweight butted aluminium frame and carbon fork.
+Or choose the Flat Iron, our flat-bar steel commuter that comes with disc brakes, gears, larger tyres and offers unparalleled reliability, strength and a classic upright riding position.